Occupational Health and Safety Code

 (c) the number of explosives detonated;

-(d) the kind and amount of explosives used;
+(d) the kind and quantity of explosives used;

 (e) the kind and quantity of explosives removed from a magazine;